a10networks/a10networks.github.io/introduction/generate-your-app.md

 yo ugf:component my/namespaced/container
 ```

-### Generate an feature
+### Generate a feature

 ```bash
 # TO DO: generate a dashboard or a wizard or other apps
 # yo ugf:dashboard my/namespaced/dashboard
 ```

-## To generate more?
+## Want to generate more?

-To use the generator generate more , please read generator-ugf [Readme.md ](https://github.com/a10networks/generator-ugf)
+To use more of the generator, please read generator-ugf [Readme.md ](https://github.com/a10networks/generator-ugf)